The Best Anxiety Relievers for Dogs

 They work by replicating the natural pheromones dogs produce to communicate with one another.
 Think of when you take your dog for a walk, and they start sniffing a spot for a period of time.
 This is likely them picking up the pheromones left behind in another dog’s urine, telling your dog it’s their territory.

-Now, you can use synthetic versions of these pheromones in a range of different formats to help your dog feel calm when modern life conflicts with their natural instincts to prevent anxious behaviours, such as:
+Now, you can use synthetic versions of these pheromones in a range of different formats to help your dog feel calm when modern life conflicts with their natural instincts to prevent signs of anxiety in dogs, such as:

 • Pacing